georgebabarus/magento-filesystem-extension/docs/source/extension/installation.rst

     .. important::

         There is a further plan to integrate all Magento Community improvements into core codebase.
-        By purchasing this extension will move forward this project and plans for achiving better filesystem  abstraction in Magento 2 platform.
+        By purchasing this extension will move forward this project and plans for achieving better filesystem  abstraction in Magento 2 platform.

 .. include:: ./../messages.rst